nuagenetworks/vspkdoc/_sources/v5_0/nudomain.rst.txt

 - ``dhcp_server_address``: when DHCPBehaviorType is RELAY, then DHCP Server IP Address needs to be set

+- ``fip_underlay``: Boolean flag to indicate whether this is a Floating IP to underlay domain or not

 - ``dpi``: determines whether or not Deep packet inspection is enabled

 - ``label_id``: The label associated with the dVRS.
 This is a read only attribute